sls-adeo/Give-IT-ModeOp/README.md

 * column A : Filename and Name of the slide
 * column B : Legend of the slide
+* column C : Description of the Slide

 2. Launch the shell script slide.sh <html> | <pdf>
     <html> create a slideshow in html